Rows logoRows4.2

 Choose Descript if you need:

-• Team collaboration on media projects
+• Teams collaborating on transcript-based media projects

 Switching Between Them